-Three Falcons Indian Gastropub
+Three Falcons Hotel Indian Gastropub Restaurant

 London is no short of Indian restaurants.
-From cheap local eats to contemporary fine dining, the city has plenty to offer when it comes to Indian cuisine and we’ve tried a fair share of them in central London.
+From cheap local eats to contemporary fine dining, the city has plenty to offer when it comes to Indian cuisine, and we’ve tried a fair share of them in central London.
 So we didn’t have huge expectations when we decided to visit Three Falcons Indian gastropub/boutique hotel located in St. John’s Wood / Edgware Road.
 But we do love to be surprised when it comes to food!

 Three Falcons: Central London’s First Indian Gastropub & Hotel

 The concept of gastropub typically revolves around traditional food such as Bangers & Mash, Sunday Roast, Fish & Chips, etc. and the occasional European dishes.
 Three Falcons, however, decided to offer something different and prides itself as central London’s first Indian gastropub.
 Its menu follows a theme of Old Delhi Times and features a range of traditional Indian dishes from different regions.
-All meats served are halal at Three Falcons Indian restaurant.
-No pork but alcohol is served at the restaurant.

 Aside from food & drinks, Three Falcons is also a small boutique hotel with 25 rooms located above the restaurant.